tiarno/reachtim/content/articles/bottle.md

         p = db.people.find().sort([('name', 1)])
         return {'results': list(p)}

+<span class="note">Note: </span>
+The `sort` function in `pymongo` operates differently from the `mongo` shell; it uses a list of tuples to sort on instead of a document.
+This tripped me up at first.
+The [documentation](http://api.mongodb.org/python/current/api/pymongo/cursor.html#pymongo.cursor.Cursor.sort) explains it well.
+{: .callout}

 Next, here is a route using the `@app.get` decorator which responds to a GET request of the form `service/people/somename`.
 It executes the `person` function and renders the resulting data using the `person` template (`views/people/person.tpl`).

-The `person` function gets the single (or first) document with a matching `name`, converts the `_id` value to a string and renders the data with the `person` template, using the results under the key named `person`.
+The `person` function gets the single (or first) document with a matching `name`, converts the `_id` value to a string and returns the data under the key named `person`.

-Why convert the `_id` from an ObjectID (as it exists in the MongDB database) to a string?
-If all you want to do is display the record, you could just delete the key, but if you want to interact with the record (possibly updating or deleting it through the client), you have to keep track of that `_id`.
-Otherwise there's no way to map back to the record in the database.
-So we transform it to a string on the way out to the client and as you'll see, we transform it back to an ObjectID on the way back to the database.

     @app.get('/<name>')
     @view('person')